Rehabilitation and physical therapy that helps you recover, rebuild and rediscover

 Joint replacement is surgery to remove and replace an arthritic or damaged joint with an artificial joint.
 With the help of a rehab program after surgery, many people who have a total joint replacement can still lead functional, active lifestyles.
 Our rehab programs include special exercises to restore function, mobility and strength to the new joint and surrounding muscles.

 Multiple Sclerosis (MS) is a long-lasting, chronic disease of the central nervous system that is thought to be an autoimmune disorder.
 Some people with MS may only have mild symptoms, while others may lose their ability to see clearly, write, speak or walk.
-The UW Medicine Multiple Sclerosis Center at Northwest Hospital is an award-winning specialty center where a team of expert providers offer specialized rehab for maintaining optimal wellness while living with this condition.
+The Multiple Sclerosis Center at UW Medical Center - Northwest is an award-winning specialty center where a team of expert providers offer specialized rehab for maintaining optimal wellness while living with this condition.

 UW Medicine provides both inpatient and outpatient occupational therapy evaluation and treatment services.
 We help people whose lives have been disrupted by illness, injury or neurologic changes from stroke or traumatic brain injury.
 Our goal is to help patients achieve the highest level of function and independence possible.